About Us|Contact Us|Media Centre|News|Careers|Blog|Client Area

 To further secure the borders of the United States, all entrants who are arriving as part of the Visa Waiver Program (VWP) are now required to have authorization to travel before arriving in the United States.

-Passport holders from VWP countries are are still eligible to travel without a visa but will now have to obtain an ESTA before entering the United States.
+Passport holders from VWP countries are still eligible to travel without a visa but will now have to obtain an ESTA before entering the United States.

 All travellers to the United States arriving under the VWP are required to obtain ESTA authorization prior to beginning their travel to the United States